AidanE122/PyTrader/README.md

 This is only included so you can more easily remember which API you have linked to PyTrader.

-Once your API information has been entered, simply double-click "Start_PyTrader.bat" in order to start the trader.
+Once your API information has been entered, simply double-click "start_PyTrader.bat" in order to start the trader.
 If you wish to disable PyTrader, just exit out of the program and all trades will be halted until you choose to run the program again.